Expert advocacy services for employers and businesses in the Employment Tribunal

-This means that clients have the choice of being represented by the same expert lawyer throughout their case.
-They do not have to put their trust into barristers who often do not consider the papers until 1-2 days before the trial.
-It also means that clients can avoid incurring hefty fees if their case settles at a late stage or if the Hearing is postponed at the last minute, for example.
+This means that you have the choice of being represented by the same expert lawyer throughout their case.
+You do not have to put their trust into barristers who often do not consider the papers until 1-2 days before the trial.
+It also means that you can avoid incurring hefty fees if your case settles at a late stage or if the Hearing is postponed at the last minute, for example.

-In most cases we can agree to represent our clients at Employment Tribunal Hearings for a fixed cost which is competitive with Barristers’ Chambers.
+In most cases we can agree to represent you at Employment Tribunal Hearings for a fixed cost which is competitive with Barristers’ Chambers.

 These may be held to decide case management or more complex issues.
 For example, the Tribunal might list a Preliminary Hearing to decide: